hydrobyte/McJSON/README.md

 `McJSON`   |     .08s | .09s |   .11s |   .16s |   .54s |

 [^1]: Metric: average time in seconds (s) for 5 consecutive executions.
 Some results converted to minutes (min).
-[^2]: For `uJSON` 50k items was too much.
-After wayting for 1 hour, I've decided to downgrade and test 25k items.
+[^2]: For `uJSON` 50k items were too much.
+After waiting for 1 hour, I've decided to downgrade and test 25k items.

 ### Notes about `myJSON`
 * Performance deteriored due the recurrent use of wsTrim().